isomerpages/moe-marsilingpri/_curriculum/Programme for Active Learning.md

 <h4>What is PAL?</h4>
 <p>Programme for Active Learning (PAL) is an integral part of the curriculum
 for Primary 1 and 2 students.
 It offers learning experiences that are active, hands-on and meaningful.
-In Marsiling Primary School, all P1 and P2 students undergo PAL modules during school hours and the modules are spread over the two years.</p>
+In Marsiling Primary School, all Primary 1 and 2 students undergo PAL modules during school hours and the modules are spread over the two years.</p>
 <h4>Objectives of PAL</h4>
 <p>PAL contributes to the development of soft skills in Marsilians such as
 the ability to communicate clearly and cooperate with others which are